By Matt Liebowitz

 “Awards are nice,” Dereus, 20, said, “but I just worry about getting better as a person and on the football team.”

-This spirit of generosity is something Dereus said he grew up with, and something he carried from a childhood in Hyde Park, Massachusetts, to Another Course to College (ACC), his charter high school, and eventually to Williston, where he entered as a junior, and from where he graduated two years ago, in 2015.
+This spirit of generosity is something Dereus said he grew up with, and something he carried from a childhood in Hyde Park, Massachusetts, to Another Course to College (ACC), his charter high school, and eventually to Williston, where he entered as a junior, and from where he graduated in 2016.

 He credited Williston, especially nightly study hall junior year in Conant and senior year in Ford, with inculcating in him strong, consistent study habits.
 As far as a strong and consistent character, that goes further back.